iantruslove/brownsofa/source/_posts/2014-07-17-debugging-in-clojure-thoughts.markdown

    code is, the problem will at this point become clear, and you need to devise a way to fix it.
 Remember, the problem might be your expectation.

 So, the debugging process can - in general - be outlined.
 There are architectural decisions you can make, and tools you can use, in order to better pose and answer questions about the runtime behavior of your code.
-The second part of this article will cover what a debuggable Clojure-based codebase would be, and then dig into some Emacs and Clojure tools I have found useful.
+The [second part of this article][part2] <strike>will cover</strike> covers what a debuggable Clojure-based codebase would be, and then digs into some Emacs and Clojure tools I have found useful.

+[part2]: /blog/2014/08/03/debugging-in-clojure-tools/

 -----